AlexAegis/dotfiles/readme.md

 - VERSIONING

-By default only reinstall stuff if the version changed maybe with a .version file or let me use a --force that will run it anyway
+By default only reinstall stuff if the version changed maybe with a .version file in the module folder. or let me use a --force that will run it anyway

+For dependency resolvement use a .dependencies file

+Or for versioning make a hash out of the content of the module folder and compare that maybe stow can help list the files

 - Should be environment aware